 Placement in Mandarin Chinese is highly individualized, given that few students arrive at Willamette having previously studied this language.
-Students who have studied Chinese must contact the following faculty member prior to registering for classes in June:
+Students who have studied Chinese must contact the following faculty member prior to registering for classes:

 - Email: email@example.com

 The French placement process is available online.
-The placement must be completed before course registration begins in June.
+The placement must be completed before course registration begins.
 (Willamette username and password are required access the placement.)

 The German placement process is available online.
-The placement must be completed before course registration begins in June.
+The placement must be completed before course registration begins.
 (Willamette username and password are required access the placement.)

 The required placement for those students who have previously studied Japanese consists of a one-hour placement test with a brief listening exercise.
 It is designed for students with two years or more of high school Japanese.
 There are two sections to the test, the second being for advanced students seeking placement above the second-year level.
 Students are encouraged not to use texts or dictionaries during the test for it may lead to erroneous placement.
 The required placement testing is available online.
 You must complete and return this placement before you can register in the language.
 (Willamette username and password are required access the placement.)

-Students who have any background in Russian language and who would like to take Russian language courses in the fall must complete the online language placement prior to registering for classes in June, so that a determination of their placement can be made.
+Students who have any background in Russian language and who would like to take Russian language courses in the fall must complete the online language placement prior to registering for classes, so that a determination of their placement can be made.
 (Willamette username and password are required to access the placement.)

 In addition to taking the online exam, please submit a handwritten essay written in Russian (10-12 sentences) in which you tell us about your background in the Russian language.
 Why are you interested in Russian?
 Where have you studied Russian and for how long?
 Please email an image or pdf file of the essay to firstname.lastname@example.org or send a hard copy to Prof. Sarah Bishop, Ford Hall, Willamette University, 900 State St. Salem, OR 97301.